top of page

-The entire community is invited to JOIN the celebration and watch over 100 parade entries marching into the heart to fate 18th & Vine Historic Jazz District.
+Watch over 100 parade entries marching into the heart of the 18th & Vine Historic Jazz District.

 Parade